fhsuae/miniproject3AlexanderEscobedo-/README.md

 This ensures the IDE knows which Flask app to execute and allows you to run the project with one click.

+## Project Pages
+The app contains the following pages:
+* Home / Index – View all scholarships
+* Add Scholarship – Form to create a new scholarship
+* Edit Scholarship – Update existing scholarship details
+* Scholarship Details – View detailed information about a scholarship
+* Statistics – View total scholarships and status breakdown

 ## Authors

 Alexander Escobedo